 If you have any particular requests in regards to the training of your horse please make them clear at the beginning of the training period; for example, if you would like your horse to improve at loading on a trailer, or if you would like your horse to be ridden on the road.
 These are all things Glenn would need to know in advance to allot time accordingly throughout the training period.

 Glenn is always honest and straightforward in regards to his opinions and feelings on the suitability of the horse he is training.
 If he feels there are soundness issues that may inhibit the horse from performing at a certain level or if he feels with several months of training a horse may not be suitable for a certain type of rider you can be sure he’ll share his thoughts and concerns.

 All horses are wormed upon arrival.
 If a horse is coughing, has a runny nose, or appears unfit to handle the training regime, it will be sent home.
 With horses going in and out of our farm on a regular basis, the health of our animals is our top priority.
 If a horse needs to have its feet trimmed during the training period Glenn will advise the owner.
 A farrier regularly visits the barn and arrangements can be made to have its feet done on site or the owner of the horse can make arrangements for their farrier to visit.

-The training periods are generally divided by the month and the cost of one month training is $1000.00 + HST ($1140.00).
-This includes one litre of oats twice a day, a straight stall that your horse can call their own, and pasture or free choice hay/haylage.
+Training periods are generally divided by the month.
+The cost of one month training is board ($327.75) plus $50 per hour of training. .
+Board includes a straight stall that your horse can call their own, and pasture or free choice hay/haylage.
 Anything above and beyond must be provided by the owner.
 If you would like to discuss other options feel free to call Glenn.
 Worming and trimming is at owner’s expense and trailering can be arranged for an additional fee.

 Training space is limited and is booked on a first come, first serve basis.
 A non-refundable down payment of $200 is required to hold your spot.